 The security logs and logcat logs are stored in memory in a circular log buffer of 10KB/64KB, respectively.
 Logcat logs alone have a configurable size, able to be set by an MDM API.
 There is no limit to the size that the Logcat log buffer can be configured to and it is limited to the size of the system's memory.
-The daemons responsible for each log monitor the circular memory buffers and determine when their utilization reaches capacity for the allocated buffer size.
-Once this threshold is met, it begins overwriting the oldest (first) message in the buffer and continues overwriting the oldest message with each new auditable event.
+Each log system retains its own circular buffer.
+Once either log is full, it begins overwriting the oldest message in its respective buffer and continues overwriting the oldest message with each new auditable event.
 These logs persist until they are either overwritten or the device is restarted.